YangLab-um/imagej-macros/README.md

 - `combine_fret_videos.ijm`: Combine all videos belonging to the same row of a temperature experiment.
 Save the result as a tiff.
 - `make_montage.ijm`: Create a montage of the vertical average of a tube over time (kymograph).
 - `combine_tube_montages.ijm`: Combine all montages belonging to the same row of a temperature experiment.
 Save the result as a tiff.
+## Wave
+- `stitch_and_stack.ijm`: Stitch horizontally arranged FOVs and make time-stack images.
+Save the result as tiffs.
+- `make_kymograph.ijm`: Create 1D kymographs along tubes.
+Locations of tubes must be specified manually.
+Save the result as tiffs.

 # Installation
 The scripts can be run using two methods: